Today’s Story Behind The Shot at Haleakalā is about one of my absolute favourite photos..

 This might be the last Story Behind The Shot that I make publicly available as a blog post.

-I have been sending these to my newsletter subscribers and I want to let them feel they are getting something valuable, exclusive to them.
-I’m also linking this blog to my Patreon so this content will be made available to all my supporters as well.
+I have been sending these to my newsletter subscribers, and I want to let them feel they are getting something valuable, exclusive to them.
+I’m also linking this blog to my Patreon, so this content will be made available to all my supporters as well.
 Supporting my work through Patreon starts at a mere $1.25/month (the 25 cents are the Paypal fee).
-It’s a way to show your appreciation and it means the world to me, particularly in these tough times.
+It’s a way to show your appreciation and means the world to me, particularly during tough times.